Jure Kaštelan: Writing

 Kaštelan is one of the most important Croatian poets of the twentieth century.
 His first poems were published in 1936 and 1937 (hrvatska suvremena knjizevnost 61-3); His first book, Crveni konj (The Red Horse) was published in 1940 in Zagreb, but it was quickly banned and destroyed by the police.
 This collection espoused revolutionary sentiments that were pervasive among young Croatian poets before the war.
 Kaštelan believed that poets were not exempt from participating in the struggle towards a better life; when the war began, he joined the Partisan Movement (Columbia).

 Unsurprisingly, much of Kaštelan’s early work addressed topics related to the war.
 Before the war began, he felt torn between his childhood memories and beauty that he wanted to remember, but he began to be pulled away by ideas of revolution and war and their uncertainty and unpredictability.

 During the war he wrote about the revolution and partisan struggles, “blending the personal with the general."
 “His cycle Tifusari (Typhus Victims), together with Goran Kovačić’s Jama (The Pit) and Popovič’s Oci (Eyes), is no doubt artistically the most dramatic saga of suffering, death, yearning after life in Yugoslav Partisan Poetry."
 In particular, “out of the senseless cruelty of foreign occupation and internecine strife there came such negative existential statements as the powerful and famous poem ‘Jadikovka kamena’ (1951; Lament of a Stone).
 On the other hand, even in the midst of wartime ferocity, Kaštelan found within the Partisan Resistance movement a spirit of comradeship that brought a glimmer of light into the darkness of his despair and that has inspired many of his best poems” (Columbia).
 Thus, his poetry contains a mixture of both optimistic and pessimistic messages.
-For example, in the first poem of the cycle “Tifusari” (Typhus Victims) he reassures the Typhus victims that, though are suffering, they will soon be in Heaven, whereas those who survive the war may never see their hopes of revolution fulfilled, i.e. they will remain trapped and enslaved.
+For example, in the first poem of the cycle “Tifusari” (Typhoid Sufferers) he reassures the typhus victims that, though they are suffering, they will soon be in Heaven, whereas those who survive the war may never see their hopes of revolution fulfilled, i.e. they will remain trapped and enslaved.